-Where? - Consider which partner university would be best
+Where? - Which partner university would be best?

 Before you begin the online application, be sure to have information about the universities you are interested in.
 Your application is considered complete only when all obligatory documentation has been submitted along with your online application.
 Please use a new version of Chrome or Firefox.